A web browser doesn’t just download a web page; it also has to show

 window tkinter.mainloop()

-above may look like an infinite loop that locks up the computer, but
+pseudocode may look like an infinite loop that locks up the computer,

 while True: